Not without starting over from scratch.

 Because they first have to send a follow request to their friend.

-The opt-in prompt comes with the follow request.
-It will not be a switch in Mastodon.
+not be a switch in Mastodon.
 Otherwise, everything else (save for Friendica) would have to implement that opt-in switch for a third-party bridge separately.
 Thus, a follow request is necessary.

 But in order to send that follow request, the Bluesky user would have to specify whoever that follow request shall be sent to.